 GUITAR 1 - MU1513 - Fr., Soph., Jr., Sr. - 1/2 yr., 1/2 cr. - This course offers beginning instruction on acoustic guitar.
 Instruction emphasizes music fundamentals, chord structures, music notation, picking, strumming, and instrumental techniques for accompanying and playing traditional and contemporary songs.
-Students must supply their own acoustic guitar.
+Students will be provided with an acoustic guitar.

 GUITAR 2 - MU3513 - Fr., Soph., Jr., Sr. - 1/2 yr., 1/2 cr. - Prerequisite: Guitar 1.
 This course is an extension of Guitar 1 and offers more advanced instruction on acoustic guitar.
 Instruction continues to emphasize music fundamentals, chord structures, music notation, picking, strumming, and instrumental techniques for accompanying and playing traditional and contemporary songs.
-Students must supply their own acoustic guitar.
+Students will be provided with an acoustic guitar.
+This course is repeatable.